Civet: Physical characteristics

-Civets have a broadly cat-like general appearance, though the muzzle is extended and often pointed, rather like that of an otter, mongoose or even possibly a ferret.
+Civets have a broadly cat-like general appearance, though the muzzle is extended and often pointed, rather like that of an otter, mongoose or ferret.
 They range in length (excluding the tail) from around 17 to 28 in and in weight from around 3 to 10 lb.

 The civet produces a musk (named civet after the animal) which is highly valued as a fragrance and stabilizing agent for perfume.
 Both male and female civets produce the strong-smelling secretion, which is produced by the civet's perineal glands.
 It is harvested by either killing the animal and removing the glands, or by scraping the secretions from the glands of a live animal.
 The latter is the preferred method today.

 Animal rights groups, such as World Animal Protection, express concern that harvesting musk is cruel to animals.
 Between these ethical concerns and the availability of synthetic substitutes, the practice of raising civets for musk is dying out.
-Chanel, maker of the popular perfume Chanel No. 5, claims that natural civet has been replaced with a synthetic substitute since 1998.